Do you belong to a trading group that discusses trading strategies?

 If this is all new to you, start by signing up for a free Loom account and try it out.
 If you mess up or don’t like what you created, just delete the blooper videos and try again.

-One last thing before you get started… For best results, you’ll want to use a head set with microphone to record your voice-over tracks.
+One last thing before you get started… For best results, you’ll want to use a headset with a microphone to record your voice-over tracks.

 Once you start creating simple screenshot videos, you won’t know how you did without them.